The Goldman-Turaev Lie bialgebra and the Kashiwara-Vergne problem in higher genera: Uniqueness

-In the rest of this section, we will focus on the Lie algebra $\mathfrak{krv}^{(1,1)}$ which corresponds to the second nontrivial case (besides $g=0, n=2$) in the existence proof.
+In the rest of this section, we will consider the Lie algebra $\mathfrak{krv}_{(1,1)}$ which corresponds to the second nontrivial case (besides $g=0, n=2$) in the existence proof.
 In this case, the definition above can be written in a more explicit form: